tarwn/lessthandot-hugo/blogs/content/posts/2010-08-18-making-ssis-dynamic-configuration-manage.md

   <img src="/wp-content/uploads/blogs/DataMgmt/dynossis_3.gif" alt="" title="" width="458" height="323" />
 </div></p>

 After hitting next, all that remains is to set the name of the configuration and save the configuration file.
-We’ll use, ServerSourceConfigFile and then hit Finish to save and exit the wizard.
+We'll use, ServerSourceConfigFile and then hit Finish to save and exit the wizard.

-So far we haven’t changed anything as far as the connection goes.
+So far we haven't changed anything as far as the connection goes.
 If you open the connection, you will see the same settings you originally saved.
 If we execute a basic Execute SQL Task, we will see in the Message panel that SSIS attempts to connect to our configuration file and read any differentiating configurations that we have set from it.
 This is because the configuration file will obtain the settings that were previously set in the connection (or other objects you set) and place them in the values of the configuration file XML ConfigurationValue #text areas.

-We want to show this in real-time though so let’s change the XML configuration file to point to a different instance than the one we set in the Connection.
+We want to show this in real-time though so let's change the XML configuration file to point to a different instance than the one we set in the Connection.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/dynossis_4.gif" alt="" title="" width="628" height="209" />
 </div>

 Above we changed the values in the connection string to handle the instance name, the default catalog and the server name.
-Notice that we didn’t change the default catalog in the connection string.
+Notice that we didn't change the default catalog in the connection string.
 This is to show that the catalog setting of the property outside the connection string will still override the actual value in the connection string itself.

 There is one catch here we need to go over.
 Configuration files can be wrong while in development and you have not saved or executed a package.
-(In a way, a timing issue with what the state and context your package is while creating it) If your configuration file is found to be wrong and the connection cannot be made, SSIS will look to what you’ve set internally in the normal configuration of the connection string.
+(In a way, a timing issue with what the state and context your package is while creating it) If your configuration file is found to be wrong and the connection cannot be made, SSIS will look to what you've set internally in the normal configuration of the connection string.
 This is primarily a problem with the IDE.
 So at this point, save everything before executing and pushing on.

 **Showing Execution**